Skip to main content

 Each year, the Mount Vernon City School District receives Part-B IDEA Special Education funds from the federal government to assist in providing services to students with disabilities.
 These funds help to provide instructional and paraprofessional staff, along with instructional materials and supplies.

-Questions and suggestions concerning the use of these funds for students with special needs can be directed to Mount Vernon City School's Student Service Director Pam Rose at (740) 397-7422, extension 6022.
+Questions and suggestions concerning the use of these funds for students with special needs can be directed to Mount Vernon City School's Student Services Director Carmen Griffith at (740) 397-7422, extension 6026.

-Mrs. Rose also acts as the district’s local liaison to identify and support students experiencing homelessness.
+Mrs. Griffith also acts as the district’s local liaison to identify and support students experiencing homelessness.
 She also provides resources, McKinney-Vento services and information McKinney-Vento Homeless Resources for Awareness.

 For more information about IDEA-Part B or Homeless Children & Youth: